Most of us don’t realize we have just two minutes to escape a home fire — which is the nation’s most frequent disaster.

 Please contact us if you are unable to afford or unable to install smoke alarms/batteries.
 We will assist you by calling 360-779-3997

-Knox is a company that builds secure locking devices where a key can be placed inside such local fire.
-Some police agencies can gain access to the building without causing damage to the building after regular business hours or when no one is available to let them in.
+Knox is a company that builds secure locking devices where a key can be placed inside a lock box which allows emergency personnel the ability to gain access during an emergency.
 Each Fire Department has a unique key that will only allow them into their Knox boxes, and no other emergency agency in North America can gain access.
 An audit is done regularly to track each key’s activity to assure security and safety for those who have a Knox device at their place of business or dwelling.
 You can order a Knox box here: TrustedPartner – Knox Rapid Access System (knoxbox.com)

 Fire Escape Plan